Saturday, June 14, 2025

 • This creates a kind of "internal exoskeleton"—the body braces along its spine to stabilize against potential action or collapse.

-The person may feel like they’re holding themselves up from behind—tight in the back, jaw set, tongue pushing upward.
+In plain terms: The person may feel like they’re holding themselves up from behind—tight in the back, jaw set, tongue pushing upward.
 Even if they’re still, their back body is ready to spring.

 Yang Qiao Mai (Yang Motility Vessel):